ifeatukelly/content-ops-starter/content/pages/getinvolved.md

   - type: FeaturedItemsSection
     title:
       type: TitleBlock
-      text: Want to Get Involved?
+      text: Are You A Christian and Want to Get Involved?
       color: text-dark
       styles:
         self: